lootfold-humber/laravel-cms/README.md

 - add page for admin
 - edit page for admin
 - get api to fetch all edication levels

+## education
+- model, migration, factory, seeder
+- list page for admin (filtered by user id)
+- delete education
+- add page for admin
+- edit page for admin
+- get api to fetch all edication

+## projects
+- filter list by user id
+- add api to fetch all projects

 # php-cms-laravel